 In relationship to collectors, purchases of physical media are on the rise, with vinyl outselling everything, and cassette tapes, CDs and DVDs making a comeback.
 I’m a longtime downloader and streamer, but have been buying vinyl lately myself.
 Indicative of lost trust in Big Tech?

 A quick read by a singular voice, heavy on descriptions of the New York art and music scene of the 90s.
 Like many punk memoirs, it’s a tribute to the many names that made the movement and a memorial for a city that no longer exists.
 Gordon’s voice is kind and bold, curious and smart.
 Her descriptions of growing up in LA and coming of age in New York are painterly and poetic.
+Her takes are generous for all but one person: her ex-husband.

 The relevance of these authors, imo, is about women’s buying power in the ex-evangelical and ex-Mormon movement.
 But I think it’s pretty difficult to think publicly about ideas like liberation or, say, bodily autonomy when you aren’t regularly entertaining trans politics or questioning carceral politics.